TempleOfNayra/cyrus-network-website/README.md

 - [ ] Core team assembled
 - [ ] Protocol architecture designed
 - [ ] Smart contracts in development
-- [ ] Broker network recruitment
+- [ ] Broker network growth and support

 ---

 ## 🤔 FAQs

 ### Is this legal?
-Yes.
-Cyrus is a non-custodial protocol that never holds user funds.
+Cyrus Network (the company) is non-custodial and never holds user funds—smart contracts manage escrow.
 Local brokers handle compliance in their jurisdictions.
-We're infrastructure, not a money transmitter.
+We provide infrastructure, not money transmission services. *Note: Regulatory classification should be confirmed with legal counsel in each jurisdiction.*

 ### Why not just use existing crypto?
 Crypto solves the middle (value transfer) but not the edges (fiat conversion).
 Cyrus solves the complete problem through broker networks.